Compulsory sterilization of disabled people in the U.S. prison system: Present-day struggles

 Spanning from the early to the mid 20th century, approximately 60,000 people were forcibly sterilized in the United States.
 Based on the previous rulings of the Supreme Court, it is said that these 60,000 people had their fundamental human rights violated when they were forcibly sterilized.
 Many of these people demand redress and compensation, but have not been able to totally receive that.
-While state legislatures and governors in states where compulsory sterilizations were performed have issued apologies and have began investigations into the cases of their citizen's forcible sterilizations, it has not completely amounted to victims getting proper compensation for their struggle.
+While state legislatures and governors in states where compulsory sterilizations were performed have issued apologies and have begun investigations into the cases of their citizen's forcible sterilizations, it has not completely amounted to victims getting proper compensation for their struggle.
 Because many states have repealed or amended their sterilization laws, cases brought about by victims do not fully hold up under present-day statutes.
 Further, some states' statutes of limitations prevent them from being able to assert claims of their forced sterilization.